agrim334/Facial_rec_attendance/README.md

                where images of known persons are kept.
       7.)
 Create a table department in your database as per the fields given in models.py 8.)
 In the cloned directory run
-                     . path_to_env.sh
+                     . env.sh
                      flask db init
                      flask db migrate
                      flask db upgrade
       9.)
-Insert database records (for first time usage) using mysql or flask shell (refer https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database or mysql docs for relevant commands)
+In the same directory run:
+                    flask shell
+                    from app.models import *
+                    Role.insert_roles()
+          and then exit
       10.)
+Insert database records (for first time setup) using mysql or flask shell (refer https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database or mysql docs for relevant commands)
-Make sure npm is installed on your system 11.) navigate to app/frontend/ and run
+      11.)
+Make sure npm is installed on your system 12.) navigate to app/frontend/ (in terminal session) in the directory and run npm install
-                    npm install
           to install requisite vue packages
-      12.)
-In app/frontend/src/services update API_URL in index.js to the address and port of the new machine where flask backend api is running. e.g if flask is running at 192.168.12.72:5000 then API_URL = http://192.168.12.72:8000/

  # **Usage**
       1.)
 Open a terminal session in the cloned repo directory.
       2.)
 Ensure MySQL is running and requisite credentials have been added in env.sh 2.)
 Run the following ([] means optional):
                   . env.sh
-                  flask run [--with-threads] [--host=IPADDRESS:port]
+                  flask run [--with-threads] --host=$FLASK_HOST --port=$FLASK_PORT
           By default the server runs on localhost:5000/ 3.)
-In another terminal session (opened to app/frontend) run npm run serve (for development)
+In another terminal session (opened at app/frontend/) run npm run serve (for development)
       4.)
-If you wish to use CUDA for better performance, then set the value of model argument in routes.py as "cnn". if not set it "hog"
+If you wish to use CUDA for better performance, then set the value of model argument in attd_sys/routes.py as "cnn" everywhere. if not set it "hog"